 ToggleFactors Influencing Plumbing Cost Estimate for New Construction

-Plumbing costs for new construction projects can vary widely based on several factors.
+Estimating plumbing costs can vary widely based on several factors.
 On a national average, you can expect to pay around $4.50 per square foot for new plumbing systems.
 This gives you a rough idea, but let’s study deeper into the specifics.

 1. Home Size, Fixture Quantity, and Types